An Historical Perspective on Fractional Calculus in Linear Viscoelasticity

 0.25truecm \centerline{{\bf Abstract}} 0.25truecm

 The article provides an historical survey of the early contributions on the applications of fractional calculus in linear viscoelasticty.
-The period under examination covers four decades, since 1930's up to 1970's, and authors are from both western and eastern countries.
-References to more recent contributions may be found in the bibliography of a recent book by the author. .25truecm {AMS Subject Classification:} 26A33, 74-00, 74D05. .25truecm {Keywords:} Linear Viscoelasticity, Fractional Derivatives and Integrals.
+The period under examination covers four decades, since 1930's up to 1970's, and authors are from both Western and Eastern countries.
+References to more recent contributions may be found in the bibliography of the author's recent book. \\ This paper reproduces, with Publisher's permission, Section 3.5 of the book: F. Mainardi, {\it Fractional Calculus and Waves in Linear Viscoelasticity}, Imperial College Press - London and World Scientific - Singapore, 2010 .25truecm {\it AMS Subject Classification:} 26A33, 74-00, 74D05. .25truecm {\it Key Words and Phrases:} linear viscoelasticity, fractional derivatives and integrals.
 0.25truecm